Weak equilibria of a mean-field market model under asymmetric information

-The main objective of this paper is to study the existence of an equilibrium in such a framework and explore what this equilibrium reveals about the extent of common information in the market.
+The main objective of this paper is to study the existence of mean-field equilibria in such a framework and explore what these equilibria reveal about the extent of common information in the market.
 Our work is motivated by the problem of price formation in a market populated by finitely many rational agents with different levels of information and trading the same asset.
 In this model, each agent solves a stochastic optimal control problem that depends on the asset price process, which is initially assumed to be exogenously given.
-The interaction among the agents is given by the equilibrium price, which is then determined by the market clearing condition.
-This condition imposes a constraint on the optimal controls of all agents in the market and thus provides the equilibrium price through a fixed point.
+The interaction among the agents is given by the equilibrium price, which is determined by the market clearing condition.
+This condition imposes a constraint on the optimal controls of all agents in the market and provides the equilibrium price through a fixed point.
 Enforcing this constraint, we obtain a stochastic system populated by two different types of players, characterized by a highly recursive structure.
 As a consequence, proving the existence of a solution to this model is a complex task.
-To address this challenge, we adopt an approach based on the mean-field game (MFG) theory, which provides a powerful framework for analyzing large-scale strategic interactions, by studying the statistical behaviour of a population of infinitely many interacting agents.
+To address this challenge, we adopt an approach based on mean-field game (MFG) theory, which provides a powerful framework for analyzing large-scale strategic interactions by studying the statistical behavior of a population of infinitely many interacting agents.

 Introduced in \cite{lasry2007mean} and \cite{huang2006large}, MFGs describe the limiting behavior of stochastic differential games with a large number of interacting players.
 We establish an analogy between the equilibrium of the system we are considering and the concept of weak equilibrium in MFGs; see \cite{carmona2016mean, lacker2016general}.
 Our goal is to prove the existence of solutions to an equation that depends on the collective behavior of the players, capturing the interdependence of individual strategies in response to the common information available.
 Once the existence of solutions is established, the resulting mean-field equilibrium reflects the impact of information asymmetry.